Consistency and Contrast

 Designs with high consistency make it clear which aspect the viewer should focus on.
 In this case, it is the text inside the collection of otherwise identical circles.

-In this design, we have not yet created contrast, and so it might not be easy to find a single object.
-For instance, it might still be hard to find the upper case “C.” However, we have already improved the communication with our viewer.
-When someone looks at the consistent design above, they will naturally focus on the differences in the text, because that is the only difference they perceive.
+In this design, we have not yet created contrast, so it might still be difficult to locate a specific object (for instance, the upper case “C”).
+However, we have already improved communication with the viewer.
+When someone looks at the consistent design above, they will naturally focus on the differences in the text because that is the only difference they perceive.

-And now that the viewer knows what property to focus on, we can use contrast to help direct their attention to the specific thing we wish them to notice.
+Now that the viewer knows what property to focus on, we can use contrast to direct their attention to the specific object we wish them to notice.

 Contrast #

-With a consistent design in hand, we can use contrast to create a design in which the viewer almost has no choice but to look where we wish them to.
-To do so, we can choose one (or possibly more) aspects to change against the consistent background of shapes.
-Below, I made the color of both the shape and the text very different for one object.
-If you show this image to anyone, and ask them what they noticed first, they will say it was the shape with the “C.” In fact, unless people are severely colorblind, they will be unable not to notice this shape first.
+With a consistent design in hand, we can use contrast to create an image that naturally directs the viewer’s focus.
+To do so, we change one (or possibly more) aspects against the consistent background of shapes.
+Below, we made both the fill color and the text color very different for one object.
+If you ask anyone what they notice first in this image, they will say the shape with the “C.” Unless they have severe color blindness, it is nearly impossible not to notice this shape first.

 A figure with 10 shapes.
 All 10 are the same size, and have a single text character inside.
 9 of these circles have light blue fill and black text.
 One has red fill and white text.